Following are some suggestions in how to keep sports from becoming an idol in your family:

 Many parents argue that if they stop their child from playing sports, the child will rebel and they will lose him, but the fact is that if you let your child’s heart be stolen by something like sports you have lost him already.

-As for the guarding the heart, the parent must start by guarding his own.
-He must model wisdom before the children by not getting wrapped up in professional sports himself in such a way that it is an idol.
+As for guarding the heart, the parent must start by guarding his own.
+He must model wisdom before the children by not getting wrapped up in professional sports himself.
 A Christian father who wants his children to put Christ first, will be exceedingly careful about what he allows in his own life.
 The father who is immersed in professional sports and knows more about football or baseball statistics than the Bible is a poor example and should not be surprised if his children end up caring more for the world than for Christ.

 Pastor Terry Coomer continues his testimony about the danger of sports as follows: